Back to blog

 As you can see, the Gateway changed the original request from /prefix/one to /one.

-If you look at the HTTPRoute we’ve just created, you will see that traffic to /rewrite-path-and-modify-headers will not only be partially rewritten, but that some headers can be added, removed or modified.
+If you look at the HTTPRoute we’ve just created, you will see that traffic to /rewrite-path-and-modify-headers will not only be partially rewritten, but some headers can be added, removed, or modified.

 curl http://$GATEWAY/prefix/rewrite-path-and-modify-headers